-The Clarence Valley is approximately 600 kilometres north of Sydney and 300 kilometres south of Brisbane.
-It is the largest LGA in Coastal NSW and a linking Council between the Northern Rivers and the Mid North Coast sub-regions (Figure 2).
+The Clarence Valley is located approximately 600 kilometres north of Sydney and 300 kilometres south of Brisbane.
+It is the largest LGA in Coastal NSW and is a linking Council between the Northern Rivers and the Mid North Coast sub-regions (Figure 2).

-Grafton, the largest town in the Clarence Valley, is within an hour drive of Coffs Harbour.
+Grafton, the largest city in the Clarence Valley, is within an hour drive of Coffs Harbour.
 Maclean is just over an hour south of Lismore and Ballina.

-The shorter and safer drive offered by the upgrade to the M1 Motorway is strengthening the economic and functional links between Clarence Valley and south-east Queensland, with easy access to Brisbane and the Gold Coast.
-For our freight and logistics, forestry, fisheries and agricultural products, which are key economic drivers, the Clarence Valley is within a 12hr drive of almost 13 million people, representing 97% of New South Wales and Queensland's population in 2020.
+The shorter and safer drive offered by the upgrade to the M1 Motorway is strengthening the economic and functional links between the Clarence Valley and south-east Queensland, with easy access to Brisbane and the Gold Coast.
+For our freight and logistics, forestry, fisheries and agricultural products, which are key economic drivers, the Clarence Valley is within a 12 hour drive of almost 13 million people, representing 97 per cent of New South Wales and Queensland's 2020 population.